Quiz – Standing/Sound Waves

 • Calculate frequencies/lengths of the instrument

-• Describe and calculate how sound changes (frequency, wavelength, velocity) through different mediums
+• Describe, explain, and calculate how sound changes (frequency, wavelength, speed) through different mediums

 After quiz: